Ore- and P\'osa-type conditions for partitioning $2$-edge-coloured graphs into monochromatic cycles: Introduction

 \begin{conjecture} There is $n_0$ such that the following holds for all $2$-edge-coloured graphs $G$ on $n \geq n_0$ vertices: If $G$ satisfies $\deg(u) + \deg(v) \geq 4n/3$ for all $uv \notin E(G)$, then there is a partition of $V(G)$ into three monochromatic cycles. \end{conjecture}

-Apart from the case of two cycles in \cite{BS16}, such a generalisation from minimum degree to Ore-type conditions has also been achieved by Barát, Gyárfás, Lehel and Sárközy~\cite{BGLS16} for finding large monochromatic paths in $2$-edge-coloured graphs.
+Apart from the case of two cycles addressed by Barát and Sárközy~\cite{BS16}, such a generalisation from minimum degree to Ore-type conditions has also been achieved by Barát, Gyárfás, Lehel, and Sárközy~\cite{BGLS16} for finding large monochromatic paths in $2$-edge-coloured graphs.
 In support of \cref{conj:main-three}, our second main result confirms it approximately.

 \begin{theorem} For every $\beta > 0$, there is $n_0(\beta)$ such that the following holds for all $2$-edge-coloured graphs $G$ on $n \geq n_0(\beta)$ vertices: If $G$ satisfies $\deg(u) + \deg(v) \geq (4/3 + \beta)n$ for all $uv \notin E(G)$, then there are three pairwise vertex-disjoint monochromatic cycles in $G$, which together cover at least $(1 - \beta)n$ vertices. \end{theorem}